Sudip777/Digi/README.md

 # Digi
-This is a Digital Clock project uploaded to learn to create a repository.
+This is a Digital Clock project